-So before you try to pick out a new mattress for your teen, ask them what their sleeper type is and that’ll help narrow down your options to a more manageable place.
+So before you try to pick out the best mattress for your teen, ask them what their sleeper type is and that’ll help narrow down your options to a more manageable place.

-It’s a simple concept, though.
+It’s a simple concept.
 When you weigh more, the bed will likely feel softer.
 When you’re very light, that same bed will feel much firmer.

 Your weight also makes a big difference when it comes to support.
 If you’re heavier, you’ll want to look for a bed that has more support, whereas someone who is very petite will find just about any bed to have plenty of support.